push04/stootapfinal/NETLIFY_DEPLOYMENT.md

 - When adding new columns or tables
 - When you've modified `shared/schema.ts`

-**Important Notes:**
-- The database connection uses **pooler connection (port 6543)** for better serverless performance
-- If DATABASE_URL is not set, the app automatically builds it from SUPABASE_URL + SUPABASE_DB_PASSWORD
-- Connection format: `postgresql://postgres.PROJECT_REF:PASSWORD@aws-0-REGION.pooler.supabase.com:6543/postgres`

 ### 5. Deploy Site

-1. Click "Deploy site" in Netlify
+1. Click "Deploy site" in Netlify (or push to your connected branch)
 2. Wait for build to complete (typically 2-5 minutes)
+3. Monitor the build logs for any errors
-3. Access your site at the provided Netlify URL
+4. Access your site at the provided Netlify URL

 ## Post-Deployment

 ### Verify Deployment

-1. Visit your site URL
+1. Visit your site URL - you should see the homepage
-2. Test main pages (Home, Services, etc.)
+2. Test main pages (Home, Services, Contact)
+3. Test a service detail page and add to cart
-3. Test admin login at `/admin/login`
+4. Test admin login at `/admin/login` using your custom credentials
-4. Check database connectivity
+5. Check database connectivity by viewing services and creating a test lead

+### API Endpoint Structure

+The backend API is now accessed via Netlify Functions:
+- **Main API:** `/.netlify/functions/api/*`
+- **Webhooks:** `/.netlify/functions/razorpay-webhook`

+The `netlify.toml` includes redirects so `/api/*` automatically maps to `/.netlify/functions/api/*`.
+Your frontend code doesn't need to change!

+### Testing Key Flows

+1. **Service Catalog:**
+   - Browse services ✓
+   - Filter by category ✓
+   - View service details ✓

+2. **Shopping Cart:**
+   - Add items to cart ✓
+   - Update quantities ✓
+   - Remove items ✓

+3. **Checkout:**
+   - Fill customer details ✓
+   - Create order ✓
+   - Process payment (if Razorpay configured) ✓

+4. **Admin Dashboard:**
+   - Login with custom credentials ✓
+   - View analytics ✓
+   - Manage orders ✓
+   - View leads ✓
+   - Edit services ✓

 ### Custom Domain Setup